This article originally appeared on VICE US.

 Kneeling in front of a Zora Neale Hurston tribute piece on 150th and Riverside Drive, Nola Darling, the protagonist of Spike Lee’s She’s Gotta Have It, asks, "How does it feel knowing that your novel Barracoon went unpublished for 87 years, collecting dust, only now to see the light of day?"

-In the second season of the series, Lee dives deep into Nola's personal journey as a radical Black artist who refuses to compromise her art for money, while being confronted by the uncertainty of not knowing when her work will pay off in a world that pressures Black artists to play nice in white-dominated establishments.
-The season comes at a time when the creative class of Brooklynites that birthed Lee, Chris Rock, and many others of their generation is fully under threat as rents skyrocket in rapidly gentrifying, historically Black neighbourhoods.
-In the art world, major institutions like the Whitney Museum have made public efforts to showcase more artists of colour, but have also given those artists the cold shoulder for speaking out against injustice in the institutions.
+In the second season of the series, Lee dives deep into Nola's personal journey as a radical black artist who refuses to compromise her art for money, while being confronted by the uncertainty of not knowing when her work will pay off in a world that pressures black artists to play nice in white-dominated establishments.
+The season comes at a time when the creative class of Brooklynites that birthed Lee, Chris Rock, and many others of their generation is fully under threat as rents skyrocket in rapidly gentrifying, historically black neighborhoods.
+In the art world, major institutions like the Whitney Museum have made public efforts to showcase more artists of color, but have also given those artists the cold shoulder for speaking out against injustice in the institutions.
 Nowadays, it can be difficult for young, radical artists to see which way is up, but through Nola's story, Lee offers a type of roadmap for navigating the historically segregated sphere.

 Now that the show doesn't have to recreate a modern version of the 1986 movie's plot, it's more tied to current events as characters face the consequences of gentrification, discuss the politics of offensive public statues, and even visit Puerto Rico in the aftermath of Hurricane Maria.
 The second season creates a sense that society desperately needs an intervention from artistic truth-tellers.
 There are a number of people in Nola's life who push her to make more commercial art, but her true saving graces are those who understand what she can bring to our current political climate and encourage her to stick with her righteous path, even when she's unsure what that will look like.